maor-rozenfeld/sell-bcash/README.md

 There's no magic that transforms BCash into Bitcoin.
 You'll need to sell it in an exchange site.

 ***how?***

+The following exchange sites are said to support BCash deposits.

-- [HitBTC](https://hitbtc.com/) is accepting BCH deposits, without any KYC, and you can exchange it after only 2 confirmations.
+* [HitBTC](https://hitbtc.com/) is accepting BCash deposits, without any customer verification process, and allow you to exchange it only after 2 confirmations.
-- [ViaBTC](https://www.viabtc.com/) is accepting BCH deposits, and you can exchange it after only 20 confirmations.
+- [ViaBTC](https://www.viabtc.com/) is accepting BCH deposits, and you can exchange it only after 20 confirmations.

-BCash mining is currenly really slow, with many hours between each mined block.
-Only after a difficulty adjustment, the network will be usable.

-You can check the blocks being mined on [BlockDozer](http://blockdozer.com/insight/blocks).
+You can check the blocks being mined on [BlockDozer](http://blockdozer.com/insight/blocks) or [Blockchair](https://blockchair.com/bitcoin-cash/blocks).

 ## Step 4 - Sell the BCash for Bitcoins

+More detailed instructions will follow, but each exchange site has its own interface and it should be pretty straight-forward.

 ## Step 5 - Withdraw your free Bitcoins to your new Bitcoin address

+***why?***
+**Your Bitcoins aren't yours if you don't own the private keys.** You should only leave Bitcoin in an exchange site if you're actively trading it.
+If you're not, **do not leave it in the exchange site**.
+Exchange sites are being hacked day and night and people lose their Bitcoins because of this mistake.

+***how?***

+More detailed instructions will follow, but feel free to withdraw the free Bitcoin to the new address you've created on Step 1, or create another new address if you like.